The Hidden Fortress

 Our “heroes” are two feuding peasants that are really best buddies, but it’s hard to tell from their quibbling.
 They tried to find fame and fortune on nearby feudal war, but all they got was the stench of death from burying the dead.

-After splitting up, being captured by two different patrols and being taken to the dame castle, they survive a Battleship Potemkin-like stampede on a large staircase and get the hell out of Dodge.
+After splitting up, being captured by two different patrols and being taken to the same castle, they survive a Battleship Potemkin-like stampede on a large staircase and get the hell out of Dodge.
 On a lark, they find gold, and information about the escaped princess from the clan that was just defeated.

 After finding that gold, another bounty hunter catches up with them, and heads up the gang, on account of being so strong and smart.
 He pretends to be some kind of famous general, but they are not falling for it.